 When a celebrity like Jenna Dewan Tatum gets real about her skin, we take note.
 Especially when it’s a lesser-known skin condition, like melasma, that should rightfully have as much airtime as acne or rosacea, given that so many women suffer from it.

-In a recent Instagram post, where she posed makeup free, Jenna revealed that her skin had never looked better after a laser treatment, since suffering from melasma.
+In an Instagram post where she posed makeup-free, Jenna revealed that after laser treatment, her skin had never looked better since suffering from melasma.
 We here at Byrdie HQ couldn’t agree more, as her skin looks absolutely flawless, but in case any of you are suffering from, or have suffered from melasma in the past, we decided to do a bit of research and ask an expert to weigh in.

 How often you have the treatment is dependent on your skin’s condition, but it can be used to treat anything from crow’s feet, wrinkles or even mole removals.
 This treatment is currently not available in the UK, but there are other options.
 Microdermabrasion can help you achieve a smooth, glowing complexion, or Williams recommends trying MelaOut treatment.

 Given that certain skincare ingredients in combination with sun exposure can also contribute to dark patches, it’s important to factor SPF into your daily skincare routine.
-We like Elizabeth Arden Eight Hour Cream Sun Defense (£26).
-You can also use the right skincare ingredients to help decrease the discolouration.
+We like Elizabeth Arden Eight Hour Cream Sun Defense ($31).
+You can also use the right skincare ingredients to help decrease the discoloration.
 Vitamin C is a great place to start with pigmentation, as it helps to break down current spots and prevents new ones from forming.
-We love The Ordinary’s Vitamin C Suspension 23% + HA Spheres 2% (£5) for tackling uneven skin tone.
+We love The Ordinary’s Vitamin C Suspension 23% + HA Spheres 2% ($6) for tackling an uneven skin tone.